Nassitch/rphm/README.md

 - Execution of the **script.js**.
 - Addition of the absolute path of the _file_ **main.css** in **main.jsx**.
 - Permanent deletion of the _file_ **script.js**.

+### Credits.
+*The style library was created by [ Raphaël BARD](https://www.linkedin.com/in/rapha%C3%ABl-bard-8b1ba2133/).
+All installation scripts for it have been carefully written by [Nassime HARMACH](https://nassime-harmach.com/).*
+*All related code is open source.*